MileHacker Logo

 Public Transportation Overview

 There's no public transportation system, like a metro, city buses, or trams, that operates on the Blue Ridge Parkway itself.
-The Parkway functions specifically as a scenic driving route for private vehicles and is under the management of the National Park Service, not a municipal transit authority.
+The Parkway functions specifically as a scenic driving path for personal cars and is under the management of the National Park Service, not a municipal transit authority.

 Its winding nature, limited access points, and focus on leisure driving render it unsuitable for traditional public transit.
 Therefore, no route maps, hubs, ticketing systems, fare options, opening hours, frequency, or accessibility information related to public transportation apply directly to the Parkway.